 Sponsored reviews will typically earn you anywhere between $50-$500+ per review, depending on how large your blog audience is.

 5. Premium Contents

-Premium contents can be an excellent source of additional revenues if your blog has a substantial number of returning visitors or loyal readers.
+Premium content can be an excellent source of additional revenue if your blog has a substantial number of returning visitors or loyal readers.

 Some successful bloggers consider it a much better alternative than display ads or affiliate marketing.
 Because having a premium content section on your blog is a great source of recurring monthly income from membership fees.